abpframework/abp/docs/en/testing/overall.md

 ## Introduction

-ABP Framework has been designed with testability in mind.
+ABP has been designed with testability in mind.
 There are some different levels of automated testing;

 * **Unit Tests**: You typically test a single class (or a very few classes together).
 These tests will be fast.
 However, you generally need to deal with mocking for the dependencies of your service(s).
 * **Integration Tests**: You typically test a service, but this time you don't mock the fundamental infrastructure and services to see if they properly working together.